hkra0/skeb-info/README.md

     - When data volume is too large (exceeds 1200), pagination is required; use `meta.next` from the response as the URL for the next request.

 ## Deployment

-### git
+### Cloudflare Workers
-1. Clone or fork this repo.
+1. Clone or fork this repository.
-2. Create a Cloudflare Worker, choose "Import a repository" and select the cloned or forked repo.
+2. Create a Cloudflare Worker, select "Import a repository" and choose the cloned or forked repository.
-3. Save and deploy.
+3. Keep the default settings and click Save and Deploy.
-### manual
-1. Create a Cloudflare Worker, choose "Start with Hello World!"
-2. Replace the content of `worker.js` with [worker.js](worker.js) in this repo.
-3. Deploy.
+- ** Note: ** HTML files are not included, host them on your own. (e.g. GitHub Pages, Vercel, etc.)

-### Wrangler CLI
+### Vercel
-- Download code and run `weangler deploy`.
+- Choose other frameworks and use the default settings for deployment.
+Includes both API and frontend.

 ## Limitations